What is Automatic Threading?

 - Cotton – Cotton thread is commonly used for quilting.
 Cotton thread is weaker than most other commonly used fibers.
 This is actually considered an advantage, because if sufficient strain is put on the garment or quilt to make something break, it’s better if it’s the thread that breaks rather than tearing the fabric, because it’s easier to replace a few stitches than to mend a hole in the fabric.
 Cotton thread is also somewhat softer against the skin than polyester thread.
 Some people feel cotton also goes through fabrics more easily than polyester.

-- Polyester – This has become the de facto standard thread for sewing clothes.
+- Polyester – This has become the factor standard thread for sewing clothes.
 It’s cheap, it’s strong, and it comes in a great variety of colors.
 I use it regularly.

 - Rayon – Rayon thread is used for embroidery.
 It’s not particularly strong, making it unsuitable for garment construction, but it has a lovely lustrous appearance, giving an excellent sheen to finished embroidery.
 It is usually somewhat more expensive than most other fibers of threads.